 The Station currently has four operating leases with four different entities for building rentals and equipment.
-Total payments on these leases for the years ended June 30, 2020 and 2019 were \$61,198 and \$61,165, respectively.
+Total payments on these leases for the years ended June 30, 2021 and 2020 were \$72,530 and \$61,198, respectively.

-The Station, through the Eugene School District No. 4J, entered into a contract with California Oregon Broadcasting, Inc. to rent a building, tower and transmitting facilities, paid in quarterly payments of \$4,508.
+The Station, through the Eugene School District No. 4J, entered into a contract with California Oregon Broadcasting, Inc. to rent a building, tower and transmitting facilities, paid in quarterly payments of \$4,553.
 The contract expires April 30, 2023.

 The Station, through the Eugene School District No. 4J, entered into a contract with Daniel J. Kersey and Christine A. Kersey for the use of a tower site with its towers and connecting equipment.
-The rental payment per month is \$4,441 less an in-kind donation of \$608 for a net cash payment of \$3,833.
+The rental payment per month is \$4,583 less an in-kind donation of \$608 for a net cash payment of \$3,975.
 The contract expires June 30, 2024.
+See Note 8.

 The Station, through the Eugene School District No. 4J, entered into a contract with Central Lincoln People's Utility District for the usage of and ability to install equipment on a building and a tower.
-Payments are \$166 per month.
+Payments are \$1,996 per year.
 The contract expires December 31, 2021.

 The Station, though the Eugene School District No. 4J, entered into an agreement with the City of Oakridge for a communications site with a payment of \$1 per year.
-The agreement expires July 1, 2020.
+The agreement expires July 1, 2021.
+The in-kind value of this agreement reported in the Statements of Revenues, Expenses and Changes in Net Position for the years ended June 30, 2021 and 2020 were \$33,639 and 36,915, respectively.